-[•] It is evident, we think, that Stilling thought highly of Swedenborg on the whole, and intended to do him no injustice, but we are still constrained to enter our protest against the author's verdict in this and the foregoing paragraph.
-The claims of Swedenborg to the character of a divinely-enlightened and divinely-commissioned messenger of Heaven to men, have been more thoroughly canvassed since the time of Stilling, and the conviction has obtained much deeper ground that his reports of the Animal magnetism and an extensive medical experience have taught and incontrovertibly convinced me that the immortal spirit, the divine spark in man, is inseparably united with an ethereal or luminous body; that this human soul, which is desfacts and phenomena of the other life are altogether reliable.
-As to the charge urged by our author against Swedenborg's writings, that with much "of what is beautiful, instructive, and credible," there is still mixed up not a little of what is "incomprehensibly absurd and senseless." we can only say that it would never be brought by one who was actually conversant with his works and the psychological principles which they inculcate.
+It is evident, we think, that Stilling thought highly of Swedenborg on the whole, and intended to do him no injustice, but we are still constrained to enter our protest against the author's verdict in this and the foregoing paragraph.
+The claims of Swedenborg to the character of a divinely-enlightened and divinely-commissioned messenger of Heaven to men, have been more thoroughly canvassed since the time of Stilling, and the conviction has obtained much deeper ground that his reports of the facts and phenomena of the other life are altogether reliable.
+As to the charge urged by our author against Swedenborg's writings, that with much "of what is beautiful, instructive, and credible," there is still mixed up not a little of what is "incomprehensibly absurd and senseless," we can only say that it would never be brought by one who was actually conversant with his works and the psychological principles which they inculcate.
 Many things affirmed by Swedenborg have doubtless at the first blush an incredible and revolting air, but when the laws involved in them are developed, they usually assume entirely another aspect, and commend themselves to acceptance on the ground of their intrinsic rationality.
-Stilling is evidently willing to admit that Swedenborg's spiritual senses were opened to behold the things in the spiritual world, and that for many years he had frequent intercourse with the inhabitants of that world, and yet he deems it an error for Swedenborg to have believed "that God had opened his inward senses, and chosen him for the purpose of making known, in these last times, those mysteries that were hitherto concealed. and of laying the foundation of the Lord's kingdom."
-In the place of any formal reply to this we will insert a paragraph or two from the first number of the "Swedenborg Library." published by Professor Bush :---
+Stilling is evidently willing to admit that Swedenborg's spiritual senses were opened to behold the things in the spiritual world, and that for many years he had frequent intercourse with the inhabitants of that world, and yet he deems it an error for Swedenborg to have believed "that God had opened his inward senses, and chosen him for the purpose of making known, in these last times, those mysteries that were hitherto concealed. and of laving the foundation of the Lord's kingdom."
+In the place of any formal reply to this we will insert a paragraph or two from the first number of the "Swedenborg Library," published by Professor Bush: --